Chandgad: Geography

-Chandgad is located approcimately 110 km (68 mi) from Kolhapur and 36 km (22 mi) from Belgaum City.
+Chandgad is located approximately 110 km (68 mi) from Kolhapur and 36 km (22 mi) from Belgaum City.
 Chandgad is located on the Belgaum-Vengurle state highway.
 Amboli hill station is 32 km (20 mi) away.

-Chandgad is the southernmost taluka for Kolhapur district.
-Chandgad receives more rainfall than any other town of Kolhapur district, nearly 3000 mm from the Arabian Sea branch of the South-West monsoon.
+Chandgad is the southernmost taluka of Kolhapur district.
+Chandgad is an incredibly wet taluka, receiving nearly 3000 mm in rainfall, however, talukas like GaganBawada and Radhanagari receive the highest rainfall in the Kolhapur district, averaging well over 3500 mm to 6000 mm annually.
+The main source of rainfall is the Arabian Sea branch of the South-West monsoon.
 Rainy season lasts from June to September with occasional rainfall in October and November.
-Part of the Western Ghat, Chandgad's surroundings are rich in biodiversity.
+Part of the Western Ghats, Chandgad's surroundings are rich in biodiversity.
 It is covered with dense lush green forest.

 Ghataprabha and Tamraparni are the largest rivers.
 Of many dams in Chandgad, Jangam Hatti is the major source of water to many villages in Chandgad Taluka.
+The Jangam Hatti Dam, is located on the Honhal tributary of the Tamraparni river and has a capacity of roughly 34 million cubic meters.

 Economy

-Rice, sugar cane, cashew nut, sweet potato, and potato are the major crops.
-The area is home to numerous cashew nut tree plantations.
+The economy of Chandgad is primarily Agriculture based, with heavy focus on rice, sugar cane, cashew nut, sweet potato, and potato farming.
+The area is home to numerous cashew nut tree plantations, and is a prominent regional hub for cashew farming.